Micrurus nigrocinctus: Geographic range

 Micrurus nigrocinctus ranges from southern Mexico through Central America (except Belize) to northwestern Colombia, and the western Caribbean.

 Habitat

-M. nigrocinctus is mainly found in lowland rain forest, lowland dry forest, thorn forest, lower montane wet (or moist) forest, and lower montane dry forest, usually at elevations up to 1,300 m.
+Micrurus nigrocinctus is mainly found in lowland rain forest, lowland dry forest, thorn forest, lower montane wet (or moist) forest, and lower montane dry forest, usually at elevations up to 1,300 m.

 Behavior

-M. nigrocinctus is mainly a terrestrial snake that often dwells in burrows, leaf litter, or under logs.
+Micrurus nigrocinctus is mainly a terrestrial snake that often dwells in burrows, leaf litter, or under logs.
 Like most coral snakes it is usually nocturnal, though it may also be active at dusk and dawn, and sometimes after rainfall.
-It feeds on other snakes, small lizards, amphibians, and invertebrates.
 While usually not aggressive, it will bite when molested or restrained.

+Diet

+Micrurus nigrocinctus preys upon invertebrates, amphibians, lizards, and other snakes.